Campaigning Resources

 -

 NetAction is an American organisation with a training guide about how to use email and web based tools in campaigning - The Virtual Activist.
-See also the European United for Intercultural Action leaflets on this area, and ONE/Northwest's Activist Toolkit.

 -